ollyisonit/directional-displace-gizmo/README.md

 The value (darkness) of the directional displacement map defines the phase shift of the displacement.
 By default, setting the `position` knob of the node to 0 will create no displacement and setting the knob to 1 will create maximum displacement.
 Changing the map's value allows you to change this behavior--for example, a map with value 0.5 will have maximum displacement at `position` 0 and no displacement at `position` 1.

 IMAGE REQUIRED

+Here's an example of the directional displacement node in action in my short film [Whittled Down](https://whittleddownfilm.ollyglenn.com).
+The directional displacement gizmo was used to move the highlights and shadows on the 2D-animated character back and forth.

+IMAGE NEEDED

 ### Controls
 **Inputs**: